Sober curious

-Sober curious is a cultural movement and lifestyle of practising none or limited alcohol consumption that started spreading in the late 2010's, in particular among people from the millennials generation, and was coined by Ruby Warrington in her 2019 book Sober Curious.
+Sober curious is a cultural movement and lifestyle of practicing none or limited alcohol consumption that started spreading in the late 2010s, in particular among people from the millennials generation, and was coined by Ruby Warrington in her 2019 book Sober Curious.
 It differs from traditional abstinence in that it is not founded on asceticism, religious condemnation of alcohol or previous alcohol abuse, but motivated by a curiosity of a sober lifestyle.
 Markets have reacted by offering a wider selection of non-alcoholic beverages.

 Definition and characteristics

-Sober curiosity is often defined as having the option to question or change one’s drinking habits, for mental or physical health reasons.
+Sober curiosity is often defined as having the option to question or change one's drinking habits, for mental or physical health reasons.
 It may be practised in many ways, ranging from complete abstinence to thinking more about when and how much one actually wants to drink.

-The fear of being different, and being rejected by one’s friends is one of the reasons why people drink.
+According to Kristine Goddiksen, a Danish opinion columnist on KForum writing on the so-called “sober curious” phenomenon, the fear of being different and being rejected by one's friends is one of the reasons why people drink.
 If you say no to alcohol, you risk being sober shamed, i.e. labeled as boring, antisocial or restrained, or people may think you are either pregnant, religious or an ex-alcoholic.
-Moreover, alcohol is a symbol of weekend, freedom and celebration, and the belief is widespread that alcohol is the only way to loosen up.
-But if one only feels alive and happy when drinking a certain liquid, and one’s life is centered about when it is the weekend, and one can drink again, that life tends to become paltry and artificial.
+Goddiksen believes alcohol can be seen as a symbol of the weekend, freedom, and celebration, and the belief may be widespread that alcohol is the only way to loosen up.
+Goddiksen explains that, in the mindset of certain teetotalers or “sober curious” individuals, if one only feels alive and happy when drinking alcohol, and one's life is centered about when it is the weekend or when one can drink again, that person's life apparently tends to become “paltry” and “artificial”, in the estimation of or according to “sober curious” people.

-According to Ida Fabricius Bruun, CEO of the Danish ngo Alkohol & Samfund, parents play an important role in showing their children that socializing is quite possible without drinking alcohol.
+According to Ida Fabricius Bruun, CEO of the Danish NGO Alkohol & Samfund, parents play an important role in showing their children that socializing is quite possible without drinking alcohol.